defold/doc/docs/en/manuals/material.md

 ![Instancing draw calls](images/materials/instancing-draw-calls.png){srcset="images/materials/instancing-draw-calls@2x.png 2x"}

+#### Backwards compatability

+On OpenGL based graphcis adapters, instancing requires at least OpenGL 3.1 for desktop and OpenGL ES 3.0 for mobile.
+This means that very old devices that are using OpenGL ES2 or older OpenGL versions might not support instancing.
+In this case, rendering will still work by default without any special care from the developer, but it may not be as performant as if actual instancing was used.
+Currently, there is no way of detecting if instancing is supported or not, but this functionality will be added in the future so that a cheaper material can be used, or things like foliage or clutter that typically would be good candidates for instancing, could be skipped completely.

 ## Vertex and fragment constants

 Shader constants, or "uniforms" are values that are passed from the engine to vertex and fragment shader programs.
 To use a constant you define it in the material file as either a *Vertex Constant* property or a *Fragment Constant* property.
 Corresponding `uniform` variables need to be defined in the shader program.
 The following constants can be set in a material: